-“He’s critical, but he made it through the surgery,” the man said.
-He thanked the nurse who’d followed him as she handed him a cup of coffee.
+“He’s critical but he made it through the surgery,” the man said.
+He thanked one of the nurses who’d followed him as she handed him a cup of coffee.
 “The next few hours are crucial.
 He may not survive, and if he does, I don’t know if there’s going to be any permanent damage.
 He went into cardiac arrest a couple of times on us.
 I’m sorry I can’t give you any better news.”

 All around her, the family reacted.
-Logan was angry, pacing, and cursed under his breath as Amelia tried not to cry.
+Logan was angry, pacing and cursing under his breath.
 Her parents sagged against each other.
 John and Ben, her brothers, asked questions about what to expect.
 Rachel, her other sister, who was seated beside her, put her arm around Emma’s shoulders.

-“I need some air,” Emma said, patting her hand before standing carefully.
+“I need some air,” Emma said, standing carefully.
 “And then I want to see him.”

 “He’s being brought to the ICU.
 You can only stay a few minutes,” the doctor said.